-Signal-to-noise ratio, SNR, is a measure used in science and engineering that compares the electrical output signal to the electrical noise generated in the cable run or in the instrumentation.
+Signal-to-noise ratio, SNR, is a measure used in science and engineering that compares the electrical output signal to the electrical noise generated in the cable run or the instrumentation.

 Signal-to-Noise Ratio – Germanium Detectors

-Particle passing through the detector ionizes the atoms of semiconductor, producing the electron-hole pairs.
+Particle passing through the detector ionizes the atoms of the semiconductor, producing the electron-hole pairs.
 But in germanium-based detectors at room temperature, thermal excitation is dominant.
-It is caused by impurities, irregularity in structure lattice or by dopant.
+It is caused by impurities, irregularity in structure lattice, or by dopant.
 It strongly depends on the Egap (a distance between valence and conduction band), which is very low for germanium (Egap= 0.67 eV).
 Since thermal excitation results in the detector noise, active cooling is required for some types of semiconductors (e.g., germanium).

 Note that a 1 cm3 sample of pure germanium at 20 °C contains about 4.2×1022 atoms, about 2.5 x 1013 free electrons, and 2.5 x 1013 holes.
 As can be seen, the signal-to-noise ratio (S/N) would be minimal.
 Adding 0.001% of arsenic (an impurity) donates an extra 1017 free electrons in the same volume, and the electrical conductivity is increased by 10,000.
 The signal-to-noise ratio (S/N) would be even smaller in doped material.
 Because germanium has a relatively low band gap, these detectors must be cooled to reduce the thermal generation of charge carriers (thus reverse leakage current) to an acceptable level.
 Otherwise, leakage current-induced noise destroys the energy resolution of the detector.